-9.7 Except as otherwise provided in this section, overtime compensation shall be paid at a rate equivalent to one and one-half (1-1/2) times the regular rate of pay.
-Whenever any employee performs overtime work beginning on a regularly scheduled workday, the overtime compensation rate shall be double the employee's regular hourly pay rate after the employee has worked four (4) consecutive overtime work hours at the time-and-one-half pay rate.
-Whenever such employee performs overtime work beginning on a non-workday, the overtime pay rate shall be increased to double the employee's hourly pay rate after the employee has worked twelve (12) overtime work hours at the time-and-one-half pay rate during that work period.
+9.7 Except as otherwise provided in this section, overtime compensation shall be paid at a rate equivalent to two (2) times the regular rate of pay.
 Overtime pay at double the employee's regular pay rate shall continue until the employee is released from duty or the beginning of the employee's regular work hours, whichever occurs first.
-Whenever any employee is called back to perform overtime work outside of the employee's regularly scheduled work hours, the employee shall be paid at a rate equivalent to two (2) times the employee's regular rate of pay.
-Whenever any employee performs overtime work in conjunction with providing reimbursable mutual aid to another agency, the employee shall be compensated at a rate equivalent to two (2) times the employee's regular rate of pay.
 Notwithstanding the foregoing provisions on compensation for overtime work, an employee may at the employee's option, providing it is legally permissible, elect to receive time off with pay at the same rate of time off for each overtime hour worked as the employee's compensation rate would have been.
-Compensatory time off accrual shall be two hundred forty (240) hours.
+The maximum compensatory time off accrual shall be one hundred and sixty (160) hours.
 Compensatory time off with pay shall be scheduled in the same manner as vacations are normally scheduled.

-9.8 Pursuant to letter dated June 13, 1995, notwithstanding the provisions of 9.6 and 9.7, for those employees who work a "seventy-six and eight" schedule, overtime compensation during regularly scheduled hours, including briefing time up to one-quarter (1/4) hour, shall be compensated at one and one-half (1-1/2) times the employee's regular rate of pay.
+9.8 Notwithstanding the provisions of 9.6 and 9.7, for those employees who work a "seventy-six and eight" schedule, overtime compensation during regularly scheduled hours, including briefing time up to one-quarter (1/4) hour, shall be compensated at two (2) times the employee's regular rate of pay.

 9.9 If an employee performs overtime work immediately following the end of the employee's regular shift no travel time shall be paid.
-Employees who are required to report for work on their non-workdays, or on holidays they are entitled to have off, or outside of their regular hours on workdays, or returning to work from a rest period, shall be paid overtime compensation for the actual time worked, including one-half ($\frac{1}{2}$) hour travel time each way, but in no event for less than two (2) hours compensation each time an employee is required back to work except in the instance where the work continues into regular work hours.
+Employees who are required to report for work on their non-workdays, or on holidays they are entitled to have off, or outside of their regular hours on workdays, or returning to work from a rest period, shall be paid overtime compensation for the actual time worked, including one-half ( $\frac{1}{2}$ ) hour travel time each way, but in no event for less than two (2) hours compensation each time an employee is required back to work except in the instance where the work continues into regular work hours.
 If an employee who is called out for such work outside of the employee's regular hours on a workday continues to work into the employee's regular hours, the employee shall be paid overtime compensation only for the actual time worked and travel time one way.
 Notwithstanding the above, the Power Plant Relief Operator is not subject to this language when appropriate notice as defined in 9.4(d) is provided.